April 8, 2020

 dir\\.gitignore\Program.cs

-New RepositoryC
+New RepositoryC:

 dir\\.gitignore\RepositoryA\webpack.config.js\tslint.json\RepositoryB\Program.cs